Complete effort gives Flyers 3rd win in 4 games to start season

 Last season, in Year 1 under head coach John Tortorella, the Flyers started 3-1-0.

 Tortorella's club did strong work on Edmonton's big boys.
-Connor McDavid had an assist and Leon Draisaitl went scoreless.
+Connor McDavid had an assist but no shots and Leon Draisaitl went scoreless.

 The Flyers don't see the Oilers (1-3-0) again until Jan.
 2, when they'll wrap up their two-game regular-season series.